Key Pakistani-Afghan trade deals stall on India, souring ties

 “(The Pakistani commerce ministry‘s) hands are too tied,” said an Islamabad-based consultant who has worked closely with the ministry. “(They) need to take clearance on each and every petty issue on Pak-Afghan trade.”

-One country benefitting from the chill between Pakistan and Afghanistan is neighbouring Iran.
+One country benefitting from the chill between Pakistan and Afghanistan is neighboring Iran.

 Afghan transit trade with Iran has increased steadily since 2007.
 In 2011, it supplanted Pakistan as Afghanistan’s largest transit trade partner in terms of containers shipped, according to SDPI.